The Second Act

 One client had already scheduled a migration.
 The team was transitioning out.
 We came in to stabilize and map the system… and the rewrite stopped making sense.

+Not because we "talked them out of it."
 Because once they understood the system, the math changed.

 Good software deserves a second act.